IBM/sail/README.md

 pip install -e ".[examples]"
 ```

+## Recognition

+SAIL has been identified as innovations with market potential that can contribute to UN Sustainable Development Goals by the European Commission Innovation Radar.
+More details [here](https://innovation-radar.ec.europa.eu/innovation/46749).

 ## Acknowledgment

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 957345 for MORE project.